caketaster/mildew-detection/README.md

 The data must be appropriate for addressing the task.
 Do we have enough images?
 If not, what sort of augmentation is necessary?
 Is the resolution good enough for a visual differentiation?
 Within the dataset are there non-image files?
 This sort of question is vital to understanding the resources you're working with.

 - **Data Preparation** <br>
 This addresses how the data will be organised for modelling.
 In this case the data is split into train, validation and test sets (70:10:20).
 Labels should be equally distributed in each set.
-Image augmentation will be rn to create variations of the images to help reduce overfitting.
+Image augmentation will be run to create variations of the images to help reduce overfitting.

 - **Modelling** <br>
-The modelling techniques used mustbe decided upon.
+The modelling techniques used must be decided upon.
 Binary classification makes sense as we're only looking at 2 classes.
 Both Softmax and Sigmoid models are able to parse binary classification.
 Two models will be created to test which model does it best before moving forward with the more accurate model for deployment.
 Within each model I will stack layers of filters within a CNN (Convolutional Neural Network), and tune hyperparameters to get the highest accuracy rating possible.

 - **Evaluation** <br>
 Model performance will be evaluated to see if it matches (or indeed exceeds) the business requirements.
 Dashboard design must also be evaluated to make sure it's simple and clear.
 All required functionality (e.g. image montage, live detection app) should be present and working.